Rokutann/npy.el/README.md

 Some of nPipenv's features:

-* spawn multiple virtualenv-dedicated inferior python processes for multiple Pipenv projects
+* spawn a virtualenv-dedicated inferior python process for a Pipenv project
 * send Python code chunks from multiple Python file buffers in a Pipenv project to the virtualenv-dedicated inferior python process for the project
 * dispatch Python code chunks to the appropriate virtualenv-dedicated inferior